Best mountain bike helmets 2023 - top-rated head protection for the trail

 What even is Mips?
 Well, it stands for Multi-directional Impact Protection System.
 A Mips-equipped helmet has an additional internal low-friction slip-plate which can help reduce the rotational forces that occur in certain impacts being transmitted to your brain.
 This is a type of spherical helmet technology that is licensed to an ever-increasing number of brands and is featured in premium helmets for every discipline of cycling.

 Trek's in-house apparel brand uses a honeycomb design called WaveCel and Leatt has developed and adopted its own 360 Turbine system.
-Each system works in a similar way to the Mips design.
-It's difficult to ascertain whether any one system is better than the next; however spherical helmet technologies are trickling down to cheaper models so they are now available to more riders boosting head protection safety.
+Each system works similarly to the Mips design.
+It's difficult to ascertain whether any system is better than the next; however spherical helmet technologies are trickling down to cheaper models so they are now available to more riders boosting head protection safety.

 How should a mountain bike helmet fit?